 The Friends of Florissant Fossil Beds, Inc. is offering five seminars focusing primarily on the Florissant Fossil Beds and the Pikes Peak region.
-These seminars are one day long focusing on a variety of subjects such as geology, biology, the humanities, and paleontology.
+These day long seminars cover a variety of subjects such as geology, biology, humanities, and paleontology.
 The registration fee for each seminar is $25.00 per one -day seminar.
 For more details call (719) 687-9204.
 Reduced rates are available for members of the Friends of the Florissant Fossil Beds, Inc.

 Pre-Registration is required for all seminars.

 Teachers can earn undergraduate and graduate credit through the Division of Extended Studies of Adams State University.
 Adams State charges $27.50 for a ½ graduate credit for a one -day seminar.
 BOCES recertification credit is available for $15.00 for ½ credit.
 Undergraduate credit will also be available.

 If you are a member of the Friends of the Florissant Fossil Beds, Inc. or wish to join now the seminar fee is $15.00 Seminar discounts are only available to current members or those who join with their seminar registration.
 If you are no longer a member, you may wish to renew.
 You can become a Friends member here.